LavaSlider/DSSparseArray/DSSparseArray/DSMutableSparseArray.md

 #### Return value
 None.
 #### Discussion
-The objects are removed by using `shiftObjectsStartingAtIndex:by:`.
+The objects are removed by using `shiftObjectsStartingAtIndex:by:` with the *startIndex* one higher than the range (range.loc + range.length) and the *delta* equal to the length of the range (range.length).
 #### Availability
 #### See Also
 - removeObject:atIndex: